3 years full-time

 Understanding the integration of physical and environmental geography has never been more important than it is today to address the environmental challenges facing the world.

-This course covers aspects of physical geography such as sea level change, glacial and coastal environments and environmental hazards.
-It also covers other areas of environmental geography such as biogeography, Geographical Information Systems and sustainability.
-You'll have opportunities to study the human impacts on the environment through the study of natural resource management, environmental law and policy and environmental economics.
+This course covers aspects of physical geography such as river, glacial and coastal environments and environmental hazards.
+It also covers other areas of environmental geography such as climate change, Geographical Information Systems and sustainability.
+You'll have opportunities to study the human impacts on the environment through modules that incorporate natural resource management and conservation, environmental policy and environmental economics.